Plant Biology Facilities

 The Southern Illinois University Herbarium currently houses about 250,000 specimens.
 As might be expected, the herbarium's holdings are especially rich for southern Illinois, which includes the southernmost 18 counties of the state.
 However, the collections also come from other areas of the state and country, as well as from several different parts of the world, including Australia, Hawaii, China, Israel, Mexico, Belize, Montserrat and Brazil.
 The plant families with the largest number of holdings in the herbarium are the grasses, sedges, legumes and composites.
 In addition to the mounted plant specimens, the herbarium also houses ethnobotanical collections, the Walter Welch slide collection of approximately 5500 kodachromes, and a library of books and reprints.

 The Plant Biology Greenhouse is located east of the Life Science III building.
 This "E-shaped" complex comprise four interconnected houses, an office, and a headhouse.
 Most growing space in main house consists of in-ground beds whereas the three attached houses (south, middle and north houses) contain fixed elevated benches.
 The collection is taxonomically diverse and consists of representatives of all extant land plants (bryophytes, lycophytes, ferns, gymnosperms, and angiosperms).
-The collection, maintained by Richard Cole and Karen Frailey, is used for both teaching and research.
+The collection, maintained by Richard Cole, is used for both teaching and research.

 The Core Facility for Ecological Analyses is located in the Department of Plant Biology in Life Science II Room 417.
 The Facility owns and operates several instruments to support basic research efforts throughout Southern Illinois University.
 The Facility offers sample analysis by facility personnel and offers training to students who wish to gain experience operating the instruments.
 The Facility's services are also open to external research.